 Kewa salsoloides, commonly known as braksuring (brackish sorrel) in Afrikaans and earlier botanically known as Hypertelis salsoloides, is a short-lived succulent shrublet that grows to 30 cm in height.
 The plant branches, spreading from a single stem.

 It has succulent, blue-green leaves.
 The leaves are erect, cylindrical and smooth or hairless, feeling rubbery to the touch.
 They become 3,5 cm long.

-A second common name for the plant, skaapsuring (sheep sorrel), relates to the fact that the plant is heavily browsed by livestock, especially sheep.
+A second common name for the plant, skaapsuring (sheep sorrel), relates to the fact that the plant is heavily browsed by game and livestock, especially sheep.

 The plant is found in the Little Karoo to Namibia, Zimbabwe and in tropical Africa.